 (3) Subject to subsections (1) and (2), every party to a complaint has the same privileges in relation to the giving of evidence and the production of documents and things that he or she would have as a witness in proceedings before a court.

-82. Secrecy
+82. Disclosure etc. of information obtained under Act restricted

 (1) In this section —